 Although you can beat back the general household dust invasion, dust will never go away.
 Wipe it up one week and by the next, a fine gray film has settled on the picture frames and mantel, and dust bunnies are scurrying around under the bed.
-No one yet has found the magic that'll make dust disappear.
+No one yet has found the magic that’ll make dust disappear, particularly airborne dust.
 Hardware improvements such as vacuums with better filtration and whole-house air cleaners can make the job a bit easier, but dusting is still a weekly chore.
-And frankly, we don't have any revolutionary ideas either.
+And frankly, we don’t have any revolutionary ideas either.
 The basic solution is pretty much the same as grandma taught—clean, clean, clean.

 However, if you target the key places where dust collects and deal with it before it goes airborne, you can at least put a damper on dust.
 In this article, we’ll tell you where dust originates and where it builds up, so you can focus your cleaning efforts on those spots.

 Small dust, larger than 10 microns, makes up more than 90 percent of the weight of common household dust.
 Really small dust, less than 10 microns (invisible), doesn’t weigh much, but includes 99 percent of all dust particles.

 For practical purposes, household dust fits into two categories: small stuff and really small stuff (Fig. A).